Is it possible to repair over 70 years of sun damaged skin in 1 hour?

 Is it possible to make a cut through skin without bleeding?

-How can red spots and pigment deep in the skin be improved in an outpatient procedure with no down time?
+Is it possible to improve red spots in an outpatient procedure with no down time?

 Benefits of Laser Skin Resurfacing Tampa FL